Torrens title: Effect of registration

 The main difference between a common law title and a Torrens title is that a member of the general community, acting in good faith, can rely on the information on the land register as to the rights and interests of parties recorded there, and act on the basis of that information.
 A prospective purchaser, for example, is not required to look beyond that record.
 He or she does not need even to examine the Certificate of Title, the register information being paramount.
 This contrasts with a common law title, which is based on the principle that a vendor cannot transfer to a purchaser a greater interest than he or she owns.
 As with a chain, the seller's title is as good as the weakest link of the chain of title.
 Accordingly, if a vendor's common law title were defective in any way, so would be the purchaser's title.
 Hence, it is incumbent on the purchaser to ensure that the vendor's title is beyond question.
 This may involve both inquiries and an examination of the chain of title, which can be a protracted and costly exercise each time there is a dealing in the property.

 The registered proprietor of Torrens land is said to have an indefeasible title, which means that his or her title can be challenged only in very limited circumstances (see following).

 Indefeasibility of title

 The register of titles is said to confer “indefeasibility of title” to the person or persons registered on the register as proprietor or joint proprietors of land.
 Although the concept of indefeasibility is similar to that of conclusive evidence, in practice there are some limitations to indefeasibility, and different jurisdictions have different laws and provisions.

 For example, in the Australian state of Victoria, the Torrens system is manifested in the Transfer of Land Act 1958 (Vic).
-Upon registration of an interest and subsequent recording on title of the interest, the registered owner's claim to that interest is superior to all other claims other than those listed in s.42 of that Act, which provides that the title of the registered interest holder is subject to, inter alia:
+Upon registration of an interest and subsequent recording on title of the interest, the registered owner's claim to that interest is superior to all other claims other than those listed in s.42 of that Act, which provides that the title of the registered interest holder is subject to, among other things: